oracle/pgql-lang/pages/pgql-1.4-spec.md

  - Testing for the _existence_ of a path between a pair of vertices without caring about the actual data along the paths.
  - Matching a path in case of tree-structured graphs or other types of graph structures for which it is known that only a single paths exist between pairs of vertices.

-Note that in case the first case where we test for path existence, it is also possible to use [Reachability](#reachability) instead.
+Note that in the first case where we test for path existence, it is also possible to use [Reachability](#reachability) instead.

 The syntax for matching any path is: